navipartner/docs/content/en/docs/np_pay/how-to/emergency_sale/index.md

    The customer will get the receipt as soon as the sale is synchronized to Business Central.

 8. Tap **End Sale**.
-   The sale is finished and are redirected back to the home screen.
+   The sale is finished and you are redirected back to the home screen.

 ## Checking sale history

-- Access **History** to view past transactions.
+- If you wish, you can access **History** to view past transactions.

     ![emergency_12](Images/emergency_12.png)